Clifton Hill

 See the Falls from above

 Soar over 50 metres in the air on the Niagara SkyWheel.
-This ride offers unparalleled panoramic views of the Horseshoe Falls, the Niagara River and other city landmarks.
+This amazing Ferris wheel offers unparalleled panoramic views of the Horseshoe Falls, the Niagara River and other city landmarks.

 Get your adrenaline pumping

 Hop into a Honda-powered kart and race along the Niagara Speedway, North America’s largest elevated go-kart track.
-Accelerate up to 32 km/hr across 600-metres of concrete raceways.
+Accelerate up to 32 km/hr across 600 metres of concrete raceway.

 Have a splash

-Discover six-storey high waterslides, a full-sized wave pool and an enormous tipping bucket at Fallsview Indoor Waterpark, North America’s largest indoor waterpark and resort.
+Play in the six-story high waterslides, a full-sized wave pool and an enormous tipping bucket at Fallsview Indoor Waterpark, North America’s largest indoor water park and resort.

 Articles and itineraries